asamy/ksm/ISSUE_TEMPLATE.md

 Please refer to each file uploaded in this section in the Issue description part, by using [x] where x is the number of the file here.

+If it's a crash you'll need to upload:

+#### For Windows

+- A minidump (C:\windows\minidump) or a memory dump (C:\windows\memory.dmp).
+Former prefered.
+- The compiled .sys and the .pdb/.dbg file
+- The Kernel executable if possible, e.g. ntoskrnl.exe from C:\Windows\System32

+#### For Linux

+- `ksmlinux.ko` and `ksmlinux.o`
+- Stack dump from dmesg or kernel panic

-REMOVE IF NOTHING PROVIDED.
+**REMOVE IF NOTHING PROVIDED.**

 ### Stack Trace

-Paste stack trace here if any.
-REMOVE IF NOTHING PROVIDED.
+Paste stack trace text here if any.  **REMOVE IF NOTHING PROVIDED.**

 ### Current Behavior

-Replace this body with your own, provide what the current behavior is.
-REMOVE IF UNRELATED.
+Replace this body with your own, provide what the current behavior is.  **REMOVE IF UNRELATED.**

 ### Expected Behavior

-Replace this body with your own, provide what you're expecting.
-REMOVE IF UNRELATED.
+Replace this body with your own, provide what you're expecting.  **REMOVE IF UNRELATED.**

 ### Inline code / patches to be used when reproducing

-Please only use this if the code really is inline, i.e. up to 40 lines of code here, otherwise upload a patch via the Uploaded files.
-REMOVE IF NOTHING PROVIDED.
+Please only use this if the code really is inline, i.e. up to 40 lines of code here, otherwise upload a patch via the Uploaded files

+**REMOVE IF NOTHING PROVIDED.**